Want to just get started? Click here to sign up for Bluehost and start your website today.

-Even a super basic opt-in in your blog sidebar like this is enough to get you started, like this one from Divalicious Recipes.
+Even a super basic opt-in in your blog sidebar is enough to get you started, like this one from Divalicious Recipes.

 Don’t even worry about sending any emails yet unless you want to.
 The main thing is that you’re collecting email subscribers from the beginning.
 Email lists can be a gold mine once you have a few thousand subscribers, and the money really rolls in once you have 10,000 subscribers and above.